ublue-os/bluefin/README.md

 sudo mokutil --import secure_boot.der
 ```

-### Note:
+#### Note

 If you encounter an issue with a password being recognized as incorrect, try using the `-` key on the numpad instead.

 ## Repobeats